 Working from home is a great way to further reduce your carbon footprint as well as eliminating that godawful commute.
 However, working remotely is not as easy as it sounds.
-Here is a guide on the pros & cons of working from home and how to minimise distractions, stay productive and persuade your boss on the idea of telecommuting.
+Here is a list of working from home tips, the pros and cons and how to minimise distractions, stay productive and persuade your boss on the idea of telecommuting.

 Lowering your carbon footprint

 Eliminate your daily commute and lower your CO2 emissions.

 The David Suzuki Foundation in Canada found that if a million people worked from home just one weekday a year, Canada could save some 250 million kg of CO2 emissions; 100 million litres of fuel; and 800 million fewer kilometres of mileage on our roads.
 And that’s just in Canada!

 By working from home, you’re not only reducing your CO2 emissions associated with your journey to work, but you are more likely to avoid disposable plastics & packaging associated with convenience food and office life.

 In addition to a lower carbon footprint, one can enjoy the following benefits:

 + Save time on commuting to and from the office